 - Your ticket is valid for the whole day, so if you have time and are so inclined (as we were), you can go on as many guided tours as you like.

-The white and black ruffed is one of the 103 species of Lemur.
+The white and black ruffed is one of 103 species of Lemur.

 The lemurs have cat-like facial features with whiskers and although they make a range of noises they can miaow and purr like a cat.

-We didn’t hear a howler while we were at Monkeyland as they normally perform for a ‘dawn chorus’, so to give you an idea of the noise have a listen to this Howler in this National Geographic video.
+We didn’t hear a howler while we were at Monkeyland as they normally perform for a dawn chorus.
+Therefore, to give you an idea of the noise have a listen to this Howler in this National Geographic video.

 The Bolivian Squirrel Monkeys are omnivores and forage around for bugs and insects as well as fruits and seeds.
 They are native to the Amazon Rainforests and are another endangered species, being threatened by use in biomedical research, monkey pet trade, bait and food.